Raise the bar with customer intent

 Seamlessly manage shared experiences.

 With Eventbrite.
 Eventbrite is one of the most used events management and ticketing services around and has helped a number of industries (particularly those hardest hit in 2020) continue to deliver engaging experiences to their audiences.

 So we couldn’t pass up on the opportunity to add not one, but two Eventbrite integrations to our Integration Hub.
 With it, marketers can seamlessly manage events marketing and after-event experiences.
 The ability to capture attendees as they check-in or -out makes it an incredibly powerful way to engage in-the-moment.
 This allows marketers to follow up post-event with an email containing highlights and next steps, or even an SMS containing a voucher for that coffee you promised as a Thank You for their time.

-dotdigital Engagement Cloud gives you all the tools you need to act when it matters most.
+Dotdigital gives you all the tools you need to act when it matters most.
 To find out more about our latest product release, you can get the full low-down here.